abdelkarimTabcheh/42-Piscine-Beirut/C09/README.md

 - Gain experience with writing and using makefiles for build automation.
 - Improve your skills in string manipulation and dynamic memory management.
 - Learn to write shell scripts for automating common development tasks.

-## Resources

-For more detailed information and guidance, you can refer to the [42 project's GitHub repositories](https://github.com/42School) or explore specific resources on C programming, makefiles, and shell scripting.

----

-Happy coding!